The Tradition of Marine Corps Mess Night

 A mess member must stand at attention and ask Mr. Vice's permission to address the mess.
 Mr. Vice has the option to turn the request away or to forward it to the president.
 If the president grants permission, the mess member must state his case on why his comrade must be fined.

-If the mess member makes a good case, the president fines the guilty party a certain amount that he sees fit, or forces the defendant to perform a show for the mess, Watkins said.
+If the mess member makes a good case, the president fines the guilty party a certain amount as determined by him, or forces the defendant to perform a show for the mess, Watkins said.

 Other procedures also go into the tradition of mess night.
 It starts with a social hour where Marines of the mess have drinks with one another as well as meet and greet the guests.